vufind-org/learning-vufind-book/source/17-vufind_plug-ins.rst

 17.3.1 Building the Recommendation Module Class
 _______________________________________________

 This example will assume that your local module is set up and named MyModule, and that the recommendation module class you want to create will be named MyModule\Recommend\LocalText.
-Every part of this name is meaningful to VuFind®’s generator tool: the first part of the namespace (MyModule) tells it that the class needs to be created inside the MyModule module; the middle part of the namespace (Recommend) tells it to create a recommendation module, since every VuFind® recommendation module is in the “VuFind®\Recommend” namespace; the final part specifies the actual class name being created.
+Every part of this name is meaningful to VuFind®’s generator tool: the first part of the namespace (MyModule) tells it that the class needs to be created inside the MyModule module; the middle part of the namespace (Recommend) tells it to create a recommendation module, since every VuFind® recommendation module is in the “VuFind\Recommend” namespace; the final part specifies the actual class name being created.

 Because our example is going to be very simple and will have no external dependencies, we do not need to build a custom factory for it.
 Instead, we want to use the standard, framework-provided Laminas\ServiceManager\Factory\InvokableFactory which (as discussed in section 16.4) simply constructs objects without passing any parameters to them.